mrrk8879/Olympic-Games-Data-Analysis/README.md

 # **Olympics History SQL Queries**
--

 ## **Project Overview**
-This project involves querying an Olympic Games dataset stored in a relational database using SQL.
+This project involves querying an Olympic Games dataset stored in a relational database using PostgreSQL.

 ### **The dataset contains two main tables:**